phillbush/xfiles/README.md

 * `OPENER`: Program to be called to open files.
 Defaults to `xdg-open`.
 * `XFILES_THUMBNAILDIR`: Path to directory where thumbnails must be cached.

-XFiles can be customized by setting the following X resources:
+XFiles can be customized by setting the following X resources, either before invoking XFiles, or while it is running (XFiles updates its theme after a updating the X resources database with xrdb).

 * `XFiles.faceName`:      Font for drawing text.
 * `XFiles.opacity`:       Background opacity (from 0.0 to 1.0).